talrme/pink-pony-club-medley/README.md

 1. **View Songs**: Click any song to expand and view lyrics
 2. **Transpose**: Use +/- buttons to change keys
 3. **Reorder**: Drag the ⋮⋮ handle to rearrange songs
+4. **Lock Songs**: Long-press (0.5s) on a song title to lock it open with a 📌 pin
-4. **Switch Progressions**:
+5. **Switch Progressions**:
-   - Click the ⚙️ gear icon next to the progression name, OR
+   - Click the 🎼 icon next to the progression name, OR
-   - Click the "⚙️ Change Progression" button at the bottom of the page
+   - Click the "🎼 Change Progression" button at the bottom of the page
+6. **Settings**: Click the "⚙️ Settings" button at the bottom to customize:
+   - Auto-close mode (one song at a time)
+   - Color theme (6 options)
+   - Lyrics font size (5 sizes)
+   - Hide/show artist names
-5. **Info**: Click the "ℹ️ Info" button at the bottom to see page details and links to all song collections
+7. **Info**: Click the "ℹ️ Info" button at the bottom to see page details and links to all song collections
-6. **Reset**: Click the banner to return to defaults
+8. **Reset**: Click the banner to return to defaults
-7. **Share**: Copy the URL to share your custom arrangement
+9. **Share**: Copy the URL to share your custom arrangement (includes all settings!)

+### Tips

+- **Auto-close mode**: When enabled, all open songs collapse immediately.
+Perfect for mobile browsing.
+- **Locked songs**: Use long-press to keep multiple songs open even in auto-close mode
+- **Sticky chords**: The chord transposer stays at the top when you scroll, so you can always see the chords
+- **Settings in URL**: All your settings are automatically saved in the URL, so bookmarks preserve your preferences

 ## Project Structure